-The Company's investment property, comprises the properties described above.
-The Zebbug and Gudja Central Business Centres are complete and being rented, whilst construction of the St. Julian's Central Business Centre is underway and is almost complete and will be available for rental by the second quarter of 2019.
+The Company's investment property comprises the properties described above.
+The Zebbug and Gudja Central Business Centres are complete and being leased out, whilst finishing of the St. Julian's Central Business Centre is almost complete and started operating in the second quarter of 2019.
 Development of the newly acquired property located across the completed Zebbug Business Centre has not yet commenced.
-Property fair value measurements at 31 December 2018 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.
+Property fair value measurements at 31 December 2019 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.

 The Company's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2018.
+There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2019.